MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 #### Vscode Extensions

 The difference between a simple code editor and a full-fledged IDE is extensibility.
 Vscode is an example of a code editor that has a rich ecosystem of extensions.
 This allows for extensibility and requires modularity.
-The designers understood that each part of system needs to be modifiable and extensible.
+The designers understood that each part of the system needs to be adaptable and extensible.
 This type of modularity is truly useful.

-The extensibility of VSCode through its rich ecosystem of extensions is a prime example of how modularity can support maintainability.
+VSCode's extensibility through its rich ecosystem of extensions is a prime example of how modularity can support maintainability.
 This modular architecture allows developers to enhance the editor's functionality without modifying its core codebase.

 For example, the VSCode Extension API provides clear interfaces for extension developers to hook into various parts of the editor.
 This modularity enables rapid innovation and customization while maintaining the stability of the core application.
 As stated in the [VSCode Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace):